 If you find items in months, quarters, or years after they should have been booked, the only proper way to record them under accrual basis accounting rules would be to go back and restate the prior period financial statement.

-In April 2009, Patrick Byrne sent his hired thug Judd Bagley to inject himself into my divorce proceedings and contact my former spouse.
-Bagley used an anonymous alias on a Yahoo stock chat board, which he later acknowledged was his, to threaten me saying, “Here’s some advice: settle the suit… give her whatever she wants.
+Here’s some advice: settle the suit… give her whatever she wants.
 Because if it goes to trial, I’ll probably attend.”
-He used illegal pretexting tactics to “friend” my children and relatives on Facebook using a phony account.
-This was clear retaliation for my pointing out the company’s accounting violations.
+He also used illegal pretexting tactics to “friend” my children and relatives on Facebook with a fake account.

 Bagley created “Larry Bergman” and an unknown number of phony Facebook accounts to con people into “friending” him.
 That way he could circumvent Facebook security, violating their rules and, well, Lord knows how many laws he broke in this pretexting scheme.

-Questioning Overstock.com’s “gain contingency” claim
+Challenging Overstock.com’s claim of a “gain contingency”

-On August 5, 2009, I published an open letter to the Securities and Exchange Commission urging the regulator to take action to stop continuing GAAP violations and material overstatements of earnings by Overstock.com.
+On August 5, 2009, I published an open letter to the Securities and Exchange Commission urging the regulator to take action to stop the ongoing GAAP violations and material overstatements of earnings by Overstock.com.
 The company continued to violate GAAP and materially overstate its earnings in Q1 and Q2 2009 by improperly reporting recoveries from its underbilled fulfillment partners as income.

 SEC investigates

-“Gary Weiss and Sam Antar are goniffs,” Byrne declared, using a yiddish term that he says means “a con man, a hustler and a scoundrel.”
-If the SEC is listening to them, their next step is to let Bernie Madoff write their indictment of me.
+“Gary Weiss and Sam Antar are goniffs,” Byrne exclaimed, using a Yiddish term that he says means “a con man, a hustler and a scoundrel.”
+He added, “If the SEC is listening to them, their next step is to let Bernie Madoff write their indictment of me.”

 Best-selling author and investigative reporter Gary Weiss had exposed Patrick Byrne’s past dirty trick tactics against critics.
 Both Gary Weiss and I are Jewish.

-In October 2009, Aaron Edelstein from Crain’s New York Business asked Patrick Byrne about my reporting of accounting irregularities.
-Byrne responded saying “He’s a criminal who works for short-sellers.
+He’s a criminal who works for short-sellers.
 He throws mud day after day.
-No matter what he says, he finds some spurious thing to jump up and down about.”
+No matter what he says, he finds some spurious thing to jump up and down about.

 Grant Thornton, who replaced PricewaterhouseCoopers as Overstock.com’s auditors in 2009, claimed that it did not know about the 2008 overpayment and the Q1 2009 recovery from the fulfillment partner until October 2009.
 The SEC wanted Overstock.com to restate its financial reports to correct that error and other GAAP violations previously identified in my blog.
 Grant Thornton agreed.

-On November 24, 2009, the Salt Lake Tribune reported that Company President Jonathan Johnson said, “None of these changes that they [Grant Thornton] are talking about, or that people at the SEC are now asking about, make any of our quarters go from negative to positive or from positive to negative.”
+None of these changes that they [Grant Thornton] are talking about, or that people at the SEC are now asking about, make any of our quarters go from negative to positive or from positive to negative.

 See the chart below detailing restatements.
 (Click on image to enlarge.)

-This dispute did not end happily for Byrne.
+This dispute did not end happily for.
 KPMG sided with ex-felon Antar.
 In early February 2010, Overstock announced that its financial statements for the period at issue should no longer be relied upon by anyone who might otherwise have considered doing so, pending their restatement.
 The result is that the company will now have restated at least once for every fiscal period since becoming a public company.

 The sounds of squealing could be heard over the low hum of the air recirculation machinery in the drab, windowless federal interview room.
 “Please!”
 Sam Antar wimpered.
 “Let me write one more smear.
 Let me feel like I’m a player, one last time!”